Impactful SEO is rarely executed by a lone wolf.

 You can use tables to keep it easy to scan.

-For example, it could be as simple as a single table, in the case of a meta description change.
+For example, it could be as simple as a single table, in the case of a title tag change.

 Or more complex, for example, detailing the configuration of parameters in Google Search Console.